-The church is an autonomous body with each member equally responsible.
-It operates under the Lordship of Christ following scriptural teachings.
+The church is an autonomous body, with each member equally responsible.
+It operates under the lordship of Christ following Scriptural teachings.
 Two offices serve the church.
 It is led and overseen by men in the office of pastor/elder and served by men in the office of deacon.
-The New Testament speaks also of the church body as the Body of Christ which includes all of the redeemed of all ages.

-(1 Corinthians 12:12-13; 2 Corinthians 11:2; Ephesians 5:23-32; Revelation 19:7-8; Ephesians 1:22, 4:15; Colossians 1:18)
+The New Testament speaks also of the church body as the Body of Christ which includes all of the redeemed of all the ages.
+(1 Corinthians 12:12-13; 2 Corinthians 11:2; Ephesians 1:22; 4:15; 5:23-32; Colossians 1:18; Revelation 19:7-8)